Meet Our Certified Hakomi Therapists.

 Everett, WA

-Jendi Watson, CHT, is a certified Hakomi therapist working globally from Bainbridge Island, Washington.
-She loves helping mothers transform their worry, stress, and overwhelm into ease, delight, and deep wisdom.
-Jendi offers individual and group sessions to heal anger, anxiety, and poor boundaries.
-Currently, she also designs and leads custom, large-group Covid-19 Pandemic Relief programs for companies and organizations.
-Her practice combines Hakomi, Internal Family Systems, Brainspotting, and other healing methods to forge paths to a heart-led life.
+Jendi Watson (she/her), CHT, is a certified Hakomi, IFS Level 2 and Brainspotting practitioner who works globally from Bainbridge Island, Washington.
+She loves helping folx who identify as Highly Sensitive (HSPs) and/or Empaths transform their worry, stress, and burnout into ease, delight, and deep wisdom.
+Jendi offers individual and group sessions, and she specializes in anger, anxiety, and boundary work.
+She also loves serving BIPOC and culturally mixed populations.
+Her practice is highly trauma-informed and combines science with energy and ancestral healing to live a heart-led life.
 When asked “What’s the point of therapy?” she responds, “To simply feel good.”
-Jendi loves island life with her family.
-To learn more about her events and book a free discovery session, please visit www.NaluCenter.com.
+Jendi is a bisexual, cisgender, multi-cultural woman (Chinese/White) and loves island life with her family, camping, reading over a bowl of pho, and singing with her ukulele.
+To learn more about her events and book a free consultation, please visit www.NaluCenter.com.